0BAB1/HOLY_CORE_COURSE/tutorial.md

 endmodule
 ```

-(yes, this is the entire module ;p)
+This module is now shorter and makes more sense.
+Let's move on to verifying it.

 ### 5.1 : Verification

+First, run the old tests to make sur our HDL code chages did not affect the underlying logic.

-To verify that, we do as usual, using some bitwise gymnastic, a pen and some paper :
+And then, to verify our new immediate, we do as usual: using some bitwise gymnastic, a pen and some paper :

 ```python
 # test_signext.sv